Project Simulation Service

 resp = client.schedule(model)

-resp.raise_for_status() # will raise an error if we got a bad response status code
+resp.raise_for_status() # will ONLY raise an error if we got a bad response status code

 print(resp.json()) # resp.json() is the response message as a dict